Loading...

 Walkthrough

-Step 1 : Install BIND (DNS server).
+Step 1 : Install the DNS server package.

 # RHEL-family